-The asynchronous SGD \cite{agarwal2011distributed} breaks the synchronization in synchronous SGD by allowing workers to use stale weights to compute gradients, which significantly reduces the idel time for synchronization. \cite{lian2018asynchronous} proposed the first asynchronous decentralized parallel SGD algorithm AD-PSGD which achieves linear speedup with the number of workers.
-The limitation of AD-PSGD is that the network topology needs be bipartite to avoid deadlock issue. \cite{luo2020prague} proposed Prague based on a slight modification of AD-PSGD, which resolves the deadlock issue and further reduces the convergence times. \cite{assran2020asynchronous} proposed asynchronous gradient push (AGP) to deal with directed graph with non-doubly stochastic consensus matrix under the assumption that the loss function is convex.
+Asynchronous SGD \cite{agarwal2011distributed} breaks the synchronization in synchronous SGD by allowing workers to use stale weights to compute gradients, which significantly reduces the idel time for synchronization. \cite{lian2018asynchronous} proposed the first asynchronous decentralized parallel SGD algorithm AD-PSGD which achieves linear speedup with the number of workers.
+The limitation of AD-PSGD is that the network topology needs be bipartite to avoid deadlock issue. \cite{luo2020prague} proposed Prague based on a slight modification of AD-PSGD, which resolves the deadlock issue and further reduces the convergence times. \cite{assran2020asynchronous} proposed asynchronous gradient push to deal with directed graph with non-doubly stochastic consensus matrix under the assumption that the loss function is convex.
 A similar gradient-push technique was used for decentralized online learning in \cite{jiang2021asynchronous}.
-For non-convex stochastic optimization on directed graphs, \cite{kungurtsev2021decentralized} proposed an asynchronous algorithm which combines stochastic gradients with tracking in an asynchronous push-sum framework and obtains the standard sublinear convergence rate. \cite{nadiradze2021asynchronous} proposed an asynchronous decentralized SGD with quantized local updates to reduce the communication overhead. \cite{wang2022asynchronous} proposed a predicting Clipping asynchronous SGD where the predicting step leverages the gradient prediction using Taylor expansion to reduce the staleness of the outdated weights while the clipping step selectively drops the outdated weights to alleviate their negative effects.
+For non-convex stochastic optimization on directed graphs, \cite{kungurtsev2021decentralized} proposed an asynchronous algorithm combining stochastic gradients with tracking in an asynchronous push-sum framework and obtains a sublinear convergence rate. \cite{nadiradze2021asynchronous} proposed an asynchronous decentralized SGD with quantized local updates to reduce communication overhead. \cite{wang2022asynchronous} proposed a predicting Clipping asynchronous SGD where the predicting step leverages the gradient prediction using Taylor expansion to reduce the staleness of the outdated weights while the clipping step selectively drops the outdated weights to alleviate their negative effects.
 More related work can be found in \cite{assran2020advances}.
-A more detailed review of fully decentralized learning algorithms as well as the All-Reduce \cite{li2020taming,li2020breaking}, or the parameter-server paradigm \cite{karakus2017straggler,charalambides2020weighted,glasgow2021approximate}, such as the popular federated learning \cite{mcmahan2017communication}, is provided in the appendices.